Improving deal discovery during high-traffic retail events.

 How should teams decide which campaigns deserve manual support?

-A playbook for future manual deal placement.
+A playbook for evaluating future manual deal placement.

 The work was broken into three phases.

-Phase 1: Understand the workflow and define the metrics
+Understand the workflow and define the metrics

-Phase 2: Analyze placement performance
+Analyze placement performance

 I worked with data partners to understand attribution limits, compare placement types, and test early hypotheses using SQL, Amazon QuickSight, and internal reporting tools.

-Phase 3: Build and present the playbook
+Build and present the playbook

 What the analysis helped clarify.

-Some campaigns were better suited for manual visibility
+Some campaigns were better suited for manual visibility.

 Campaign fit depended on category, message clarity, event context, and whether manual support could add value beyond standard placement logic.

-Different events shaped how customers browsed
+Different events shaped how customers browsed.

 Discovery-led events and high-intent shopping moments created different expectations for how shoppers engaged with deal placements.

-Manual review needed clearer support
+Manual review needed clearer decision support.

 What the final playbook covered.

-Campaign evaluation guardrails
+Campaign evaluation criteria

 Review support opportunities